DOME | FMAT

 Texas Tech's FMAT program was approved by the Liaison Committee on Medical Education (LCME) the accrediting body for medical education, in February 2010.
 The first students began training in the FMAT program in 2011; that class graduated from medical school in 2013 and from residency in 2016.
-As of June 2018, the FMAT program has graduated 45 students in six classes.
+As of June 2022, the FMAT program has graduated 83 students in 10 classes.

 The purpose of FMAT is two-fold:

 1. To increase the number of medical students choosing a career in family medicine, especially in underserved areas, who will provide patient-centered care

 2. To prepare primary care physicians more efficiently and with less cost

 The FMAT program offers students a seamless transition between their predoctoral and residency training settings and curricula as they spend two years in Lubbock, followed by at least 4 years on the campus (which may include Lubbock) where they will complete both the final year of medical school and three years of family medicine residency training.
 FMAT will modify and accelerate the standard 4-year curriculum through the development of three new curricular experiences.